 Q: How does the Addis Tax Initiative work?

-The annual monitoring report will look at the progress made against meeting the ATI commitments.
+The annual monitoring report looks at the progress made against meeting the ATI commitments.
 It will provide all ATI signatories with the chance to elaborate on their progress, contribute best practices and lessons learnt as well as to provide an outlook on their future activities.
 For details on the monitoring of the ATI, please refer to the ATI monitoring framework.

 Q: Who can participate in the Addis Tax Initiative?

-A: All countries that:
+A: All countries that